 The island concourses and pedestrian bridges offer more than a sleek appearance.
-They allowed the design team to move Terminal B hundreds of feet closer to Grand Central Parkway.
+They allowed the design team to move Terminal B 600 feet closer to Grand Central Parkway.
 This opened up two additional miles of aircraft taxilanes that will reduce airport ground delays as the terminal ramps up to its full capacity of serving 17.5 million annual passengers.

 The design’s phased construction strategy allows the terminal to be built on the highly constrained site with minimal impact to operations, generating significant time and construction cost savings.

-Under a 35-year lease agreement with the Port Authority of New York and New Jersey, LaGuardia Gateway Partners (LGP) will design, build, manage and maintain LaGuardia’s Terminal B. LGP includes Vantage Airport Group, Skanska ID, Meridiam and JLC Infrastructure for development and equity investment; Skanska-Walsh as the design-build joint venture; HOK and WSP for architecture and engineering; and Vantage Airport Group for airport operations and management.
+Under a 35-year lease agreement with the Port Authority of New York and New Jersey, LaGuardia Gateway Partners (LGP) will design, build, manage and maintain LaGuardia’s Terminal B. LGP includes Vantage Airport Group, Skanska ID, Meridiam and JLC Infrastructure for development and equity investment; Skanska-Walsh as the design-build joint venture; HOK and WSP USA for architecture and engineering; and Vantage Airport Group for airport operations and management.

 Terminal B’s public-private partnership (P3) approach challenged HOK’s engineering team to provide quick solutions as construction began before the design was finished.
 This proved particularly demanding in the design of the 450-foot-long pedestrian bridges that connect the terminal’s main hall to its two airside island concourses.